-Request for assistance

-1 18.
-Check the Terms of Reference (TORs) or POF provided by requesting organisation 1 - vith the Head Scientific Coordinator, or with the responsible coordinator (if delegated) final Terms of Reference (TORs) Z 20.
-Check f ollowing important information according to the employers regulation: a.
+Request for assistance 18.
+Check the Terms of Reference (TORs) or POF provided by requesting organisation 19.
+Agree with the Head of Fellowship Programme, or with the responsible coordinator (if delegated) on the final Terms of Reference (TORs) 20.
+Check following important information according to the employers regulation: a.
 Check security and health issues including psychological status b.
-Personal and equipment insurance during travel and assignment (including assistance and repatriation/medical evacuation) C. Visa or other travel documents, including necessary medical check-ups, vaccination and chemoprophylaxis when appropriate Before sending the fellow to the field 21.
-Select the most appropriate candidate; discuss your decision with the Head Scientific Coordinator, or with the responsible coordinator (if delegated) 2 22.
-Assign a a supervisor for the fellow (on site or "remote") 2 with the fellow the terms and conditions of the insurance coverage and employers cluding security check Upon return 24.
-Arrange a debriefing 25. edback to the final mission report and any other scientific outputs/products by the fellow 26.
-Follow up on the psychological/mental health of fellow for possible Post Traumatic Stress before applying: Obtain approval from training site supervisor 2.
-Inform frontline coordinator (if you are an EPIET or a EUPHEM fellow).
-Obtain approval from the EAP director (if EAP fellow).
-3. when applying: Send to the relevant Head Scientific Coordinator, or the responsible coordinator (if delegated) (cc supervisor and frontline coordinator), by the stated deadline: a.
-Updated CV b.
-A Letter of Motivation (LoM) (preferably in the language requested for the assignment) c.
-The approval from the training site supervisor before departure: Verify validity of the passport (some countries request validity for at least six months from the start of the travel) 2.
-Contact the requesting agency/institute/organisation for all travel arrangements 3.
-Provide the responsible and frontline coordinator with the exact dates of your travel, your contact details (e-mail, telephone) during the deployment and details of a contact person (family) 4.
-Verify validity of necessary immunizations for the specific destination, start malaria prophylaxis (if needed) and check with requesting agency that immunizations, malaria prophylaxis and emergency medical kits are available 5.
-Sign the appropriate insurance documents 6.
-Ask the requesting agency for a security briefing To do v 7. while in the field: Inform the frontline coordinator, the relevant Head Scientific Coordinator or the responsible coordinator (if delegated) and the training supervisor about safe arrival in the country of the assignment.
-Share in-country phone number.
-8. Contact regularly the frontline coordinator (by e-mail or telephone, as frequently as agreed, and at least as often as recommended in these SOPs) 9.
-Strictly comply to health and security rules
+Personal and equipment insurance during travel and assignment (including assistance and repatriation/medical evacuation) Visa or other travel documents, including necessary medical check-ups, vaccination and chemoprophylaxis when appropriate Before sending the fellow to the field 21.
+Select the most appropriate candidate; discuss your decision with the Head of Fellowship Programme, or with the responsible coordinator (if delegated) 22.
+Assign a supervisor for the fellow (on site or "remote") 23.
+Review with the fellow the terms and conditions of the insurance coverage and employers rules including security check Upon return 24.
+Arrange a debriefing 25.
+Provide feedback to the final mission report and any other scientific outputs delivered by the fellow

+26. Follow up on the psychological/mental health of fellow for possible Post Traumatic Stress